Christopher Burney: Biography

 Burney then tried to create his own network, but after eleven weeks learned that the Abwehr was passing around a circular warning bank clerks, hotel clerks, and others to be on the lookout for a man named "Charles" who was asking strange questions, and offering a reward for tips on his whereabouts.
 The circular contained a good description of Burney who, tall and blonde, was very conspicuous in Normandy.
 Deciding he had done all he could, he planned his escape over the Pyrenees to Spain and back to England.
 Grover-Williams offered his help, and Burney met with him several times to organize the escape, but on the morning he was to meet Grover-Williams for the last time, Burney was surprised in his sleep by Abwehr agents who had been tipped off by a hotel clerk familiar with the circular.

-The Germans locked him up, first in Fresnes prison, for 15 months of solitary confinement, then in Buchenwald concentration camp.
+The Germans locked him up, first in Fresnes prison, for 15 months of solitary confinement, then in Buchenwald concentration camp, where he arrived on 29 January 1944.
 While at Buchenwald, Burney would meet F.F.E.
 Yeo-Thomas and also subsequently meet Phil Lamason, the senior officer in charge of 168 allied airmen and would help - at great risk - with their transfer to a POW camp.

 Freed in 1945, he worked after the war for the newly formed United Nations, helping to commission their building in New York City.
 When Dutch diplomat and UN Assistant Secretary-General Adrian Pelt was posted from 1949 to 1951 in the Franco-British UN Trust Territory of Libya as UN Commissioner for Libyan Independence, Burney was assigned as his assistant.
 In the 1950s, banking magnate Siegmund Warburg recruited him as a manager for the British and French Bank.